seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **HOTSPUR**
 The king is kind; and well we know the king
 Knows at what time to promise, when to pay.
-My mother and my uncle and myself
+My father and my uncle and myself
 Did give him that same royalty he wears;
 And when he was not six and twenty strong,
 Sick in the world's regard, wretched and low,
 A poor unminded outlaw sneaking home,
-My mother gave him welcome to the shore;
+My father gave him welcome to the shore;
-And when she heard him swear and vow to God
+And when he heard him swear and vow to God
 He came but to be Duke of Lancaster,
 To sue his livery and beg his peace,
 With tears of innocency and terms of zeal,
-My mother, in kind heart and pity moved,
+My father, in kind heart and pity moved,
 Swore him assistance and perform'd it too.

-**LADY WENDY BLUNT**
+**SIR WALTER BLUNT**
 Tut, I came not to hear this.

 **HOTSPUR**